dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7367 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-When a Diagnosis code is assigned to a CPT code by  a physician coder, those  codes will now show below the CPT code description in the  Edit All Codes window.
+When a Diagnosis code is assigned to a CPT code by a Physician Coder, those codes will now show below the CPT code description in the Edit All Codes window.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.